-Beginning his 11th season as head coach, Buddy Stephens is the architect behind East Mississippi Community College’s decade of championship football.
+Beginning his 12th season as head coach, Buddy Stephens is the architect behind East Mississippi Community College’s decade-plus of championship football.
 Since his arrival on the Scooba campus in December 2007, Stephens has completely transformed EMCC’s football program into a perennial powerhouse currently unrivaled in the NJCAA gridiron ranks.

-Having taken over a program that hadn’t managed a winning football season during the decade prior to his arrival and had only made one previous state playoff appearance in school history, Stephens has won 88 percent of his games as EMCC’s head football coach, including four NJCAA national championships, six MACJC State/NJCAA Region 23 titles, eight MACJC North Division crowns and six postseason bowl game victories.
-Presently ranking as the NJCAA’s all-time leader in career winning percentage for coaches with 100 or more career games coached, Stephens enters the 2018 campaign needing two wins to eclipse the century mark for career coaching victories while breaking into the NJCAA’s Top 10 list among the winningest active coaches.
+Having taken over a program that hadn’t managed a winning football season during the decade prior to his arrival and had only made one previous state playoff appearance in school history, Stephens has won nearly 90 percent of his games as EMCC’s head football coach, including five NJCAA national championships, seven MACJC State/NJCAA Region 23 titles, nine MACJC North Division crowns and seven postseason bowl game victories.
+Presently ranking as the NJCAA’s all-time leader in career winning percentage for coaches with 100 or more career games coached, Stephens enters the 2019 campaign tied for sixth place among the NJCAA’s winningest head football coaches.

-Dating back to the 2008 season, Stephens owns a decade-long head coaching overall record of 98-13 (.883) at East Mississippi, including composite marks of 56-4 (.933) in regular-season division play and 12-3 (.800) in MACJC playoff contests.
-Including separate winning streaks of 25, 20 and 17 consecutive games, the Lions are 74-5 (.937) collectively with five double-digit win seasons dating back to the start of the 2011 campaign.
-Additionally, Stephens’ EMCC teams are undefeated in championship contests with an unblemished 4-0 record in NJCAA national championship games and a perfect 6-0 mark in MACJC state title tilts.
+Dating back to the 2008 season, Stephens owns an 11-year head coaching overall record of 110-13 (.894) at East Mississippi, including composite marks of 62-4 (.939) in regular-season division play and 14-3 (.824) in MACJC playoff contests.
+Including separate winning streaks of 25, 20 and 17 consecutive games (twice), the Lions are 86-5 (.945) collectively with six double-digit win seasons dating back to the start of the 2011 campaign.
+Additionally, Stephens’ EMCC teams are undefeated in championship contests with an unblemished 5-0 record in NJCAA national championship games and a perfect 7-0 mark in MACJC state title tilts.

-For his outstanding coaching efforts throughout his career at East Mississippi Community College, Stephens has twice been selected the American Community College Football Coaches Association Coach of the Year and Spalding® NJCAA Football Coach of the Year.
-The six-time NJCAA Region 23 Coach of the Year honoree is also a two-time recipient of the Junior College National Coach of the Year as awarded by American Football Monthly magazine.
-In addition, Stephens received the George Sekul Award from the All-American Football Foundation in 2011.
+For his outstanding coaching efforts throughout his EMCC career, Stephens is a three-time NJCAA Football Coach of the Year recipient along with having received national honors twice by the American Community College Football Coaches Association and the American Football Monthly magazine.
+The seven-time Region 23 Coach of the Year also received the George Sekul Award from the All-American Football Foundation in 2011.

 Stephens’ coaching success at East Mississippi goes hand in hand with the individual accomplishments that his players continue to achieve beyond the Scooba campus.
-While an average of nearly 25 EMCC football players annually move on to compete at the four-year level, Stephens has coached a total of 26 NJCAA All-Americans during his tenure, including seven All-America quarterbacks.
-In addition, 50 former EMCC players competed at the university level during the last year’s college football season.
-The Lions have also had five players selected in the NFL Draft under his guidance, including the Ole Miss tandem of defensive lineman D.J.
-Jones and quarterback Chad Kelly during the 2017 NFL Draft.
+While an average of nearly 25 EMCC football players annually move on to compete at the four-year level, Stephens has coached a total of 32 NJCAA All-Americans during his tenure, including eight All-America quarterbacks.
+In addition, 50 former EMCC players competed at the university level during last year’s college football season.
+On the professional level, the EMCC Lions have had six players selected in the NFL Draft under his guidance, while a total of ??? former Stephens players were on NFL rosters this past offseason.

 Stephens arrived at East Mississippi after spending the previous seven seasons as an assistant coach at Pearl River Community College in Poplarville, Miss.
 During Stephens’ stint at PRCC, the Wildcats posted a composite record of 60‐12 (.833), including an NJCAA championship in 2004 and four consecutive MACJC state titles (2003-06).